-Offering students the best of both worlds – The University of Law’s market leading professional legal training courses, with tutors who are all qualified lawyers, combined with the outstanding student experience and stunning surroundings of the University of Exeter’s Streatham Campus.
+Offering you the best of both worlds – The University of Law’s professional legal training courses are combined with the outstanding student experience and stunning surroundings of The University of Exeter’s Streatham Campus.

 University of Exeter

 Amory Building, Rennes Drive

 Exeter is located in the South West of England and is easily accessible by air, road and rail.
 The University of Law is based in the Amory Building on the Streatham Campus.+44 (0) 800 289997